Edited by Marsh J. Halberg & Debbie Lang

 – Christina Zauhar

-Introduction; Glossary of Terms; Overview of the Statute; Vehicles Qualifying for Forfeiture; The Forfeiture Action; Settlement of the Forfeiture Action; Constitutional Issues Associated With Forfeiture; Case Law Summary
+Introduction; Glossary of Terms; Overview of the Statute; Vehicles Qualifying for Forfeiture; The Forfeiture Action; Settlement of the Forfeiture Action; Constitutional Issues Associated with Forfeiture; Case Law Summary; Appendix A – Demand for Judicial Determination Pursuant to MINN.
+STAT. § 169A.63, SUBD.
+9

 License Plate Impoundment

-Overview; Current or Triggering Plate Impoundment Violation; Qualified Prior Impaired Driving Incident; Vehicles Subject to Plate Impoundment; Vehicles Not Subject to Plate Impoundment; When Does Impoundment Occur?; Impoundment Process; Post-Impoundment Vehicle Use and Transfer Restrictions; Challenge of Plate Impoundment Order; Return of Regular Plates
+Overview; Current or Triggering Plate Impoundment Violations; Qualified Prior Impaired Driving Incident; Vehicles Subject to Plate Impoundment; Vehicles Not Subject to Plate Impoundment; When Does Impoundment Occur?; Impoundment Process; Post-Impoundment Vehicle Use and Transfer Restrictions; Challenge of Plate Impoundment Order; Return of Regular Plates; Appendix A – Request for Administrative Review of License Plate Impoundment Order/Request to Approve Sale of Vehicle Subject to License Plate Impoundment, Form PS31125-14; Appendix B – Petition for Review and Proposed Order; Appendix C – Application for Special Registration Plates, Form PS2041-8

 DWI Probation; Mechanics of the Sentence; Procedure and Case Law; Felony DWI Supervision; Community Corrections Programs